stefcab/Hop-404-Reporter/README.md

 Hop 404 Reporter
 ================

-ExpressionEngine 404 error tracking module, created by Hop Studios
+Hop 404 Reporter will alert you to 404 errors happening on your website -- which will help your site look good in search engines and satisfy your site visitors.

 If you want to use it, [please buy it](https://devot-ee.com/add-ons/hop-404-reporter). :)

 Want more ?
 ===========